 I typically display my work in a plaque mounted format in which the print is protected by a thin UV protective laminate sheet and then mounted to a hard surface.
 This not only protects the image, but allows it to have an almost three-dimensional feel which brings the images to life.

 At the moment I sell my work primarily through my own gallery in Estes Park as well as through my websites.
-I also have two mini-galleries.
-One is in Grand Lake, Colorado and the other is outside of Abiquiu, New Mexico where I show my Desert Southwest work.
+I also have a mini-gallery outside of Abiquiu, New Mexico where I show my Desert Southwest work.
 Over the years my work has been spread widely across the country.
 Thousands of people have my photos on display in their homes, offices, hospitals and hotels.
 You'll even find it in places like the rooms of Denver's Four Seasons hotel, the Ritz Carlton in Aspen, The Gaylord Hotel, on a Royal Caribbean Cruise Lines ship, etc..
 You will also find my work regularly featured in popular magazines and ads.
 Lately I've also focused more on self-publish books, cards, calendars and other products.
-To date, I've released 6 books with others in process.
+To date, I've released 7 books with others in process.